iptch/2024-fall-architectural-katas/ADR/ADR-022-initial-technology-decisions.md

 2024-09-26

 ## Status:
-Open (TODO?)
+Open

 ## Context:

-- Event-Streaming or distributed queue is important for certain processes, but not an core part of our system.
+- Event-Streaming or distributed queue is important for certain processes, but not a core part of our system.
 We do not require highly concurrent use and maximal throughput, neither do we them as interfaces to external systems.
 Kafka is much more capable, but also more expensive than a lightweight solution like RabbitMQ.
 - An identity and access management system is required including OAuth and a Login system.